mjarosie/growing-commander-client/README.md

 aggregate them and send them to the [Growing Commander Server](https://github.com/mjarosie/growing-commander-server) application trough available REST API.

-Application is written in python 2.7, since Adafruit drivers are fully compatible only with python 2.7.

 ### Setup and currently supported sensors

 Application was tested on Raspberry Pi 3.
 Sensors connected to the device: